Global-local Enhancement Network for NMFs-aware Sign Language Recognition: Experiments

 Even compared with these challenging methods, our method still achieves state-of-the-art performance on three reported sets.
 It is notable that the performance gain introduced by our methods is larger on the confusing set than that on the normal set.
-Specifically, our method achieves 3.6\% and 1.6\% top-1 accuracy gain over the most challenging Slowfast~\cite{feichtenhofer2019slowfast} method on the confusing and normal set, respectively.
+Specifically, our method achieves 4.8\% and 2.1\% top-1 accuracy gain over the most challenging Slowfast~\cite{feichtenhofer2019slowfast} method on the confusing and normal set, respectively.
 Similar results are also observed when comparing with other general video classification methods.
 These general methods may not be suitable for capturing the fine-grained cues hidden in the sign video.

 To further illustrate the feature representations enhanced by our proposed methods, we visualize the feature embeddings using t-SNE~\cite{maaten2008visualizing}.
+For accurate recognition, samples belonging to the same class are expected to cluster together during visualization.
 We randomly select 100 classes two times, and visualize these two groups in two rows.
-Each clip is visualized as a point.
-As shown in Figure~\ref{t-sne}, the feature embeddings produced by the 3D-ResNet-50 baseline are distributed randomly over a wide area and the samples belonging to the same class cannot gather together.
-In contrast, for our method, the points belonging to the same class are clustered together, while points from different classes are mutually exclusive.
+Samples in the testing set are visualized, \emph{i.e.,} 6 samples for each class.
+Each sample is visualized as a point.
+Notably, samples belonging to the same class are visualized as the same color, \emph{i.e.,} different colors indicates different classes.
+We compare the feature embeddings produced by the 3D-ResNet-50 baseline and our method.
+It can be observed that the features generated by the baseline are distributed randomly over a wide area and the samples belonging to the same class cannot gather together.
+In contrast, for our method, the points belonging to the same class are clustered more tightly, while points from different classes are mutually exclusive.
 These qualitative results demonstrate the effectiveness of our method.

 \textbf{Evaluation on SLR500 dataset.} We also perform experiments on SLR500~\cite{huang2018attention} dataset, as shown in Table~\ref{slr500}.
 Besides the RGB modality, this dataset also provides depth and skeleton data.
 Atten~\cite{huang2018attention} achieves promising performance on this dataset, which designs attention mechanism on the spatial and temporal dimension and utilizes three modalities for inference.
 Our method only uses RGB data as input and achieves a significant performance improvement over Atten, with a 8.1\% top-1 accuracy gain.
 It reveals that our method not only distinguishes these NMFs-aware confusing sign words, but also improves the performance on the normal words.